Scroll to navigation

 The options.
 Note that only a few URL schemes support the "options" component.

-The and normalized host name.
+The normalized hostname.
 It might be a UTF-8 name if an IDN name was used.
 It can also be a normalized IPv4 or IPv6 address.
-An IPv6 address always starts with a bracket ([) - and no other host names can contain such a symbol.
+An IPv6 address always starts with a bracket ([) - and no other hostnames can contain such a symbol.
 If --punycode is used, the punycode version of the host is outputted instead.

 The provided port number as a string.
-If the port number was not provided in the URL, but the scheme is a known one, and --default-port is in use, the default port for that scheme will be provided here.
+If the port number was not provided in the URL, but the scheme is a known one, and --default-port is in use, the default port for that scheme is provided here.

 The path.
 Including the leading slash.